TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.133.md

 ---

-Establish my footsteps in thy word; And let not any iniquity have dominion over me.
+Establish my footsteps in your word.
+Don't let any iniquity have dominion over me.